Table of Contents

 - Larger systems may yield lower returns per unit of generated electricity; therefore, consult with experts like EvoEnergy to maximize efficiency.

-UK Regulations and Guidelines on Domestic Solar Systems
+UK Regulations for Domestic Solar PV Systems

-Factors Determining the Maximum Solar System Size
+Factors That Determine Your Maximum Solar System Size

-Roof Space Availability
+1. Roof Space

-We typically recommend that the maximum domestic solar PV system size is 4kWp, or 16 standard panels (240W-250W), taking up around 26m² of roof area – the equivalent of just under two and a half parking spaces.
+We typically recommend that the maximum domestic solar PV system size is 4kWp, or 16 standard panels (240W-250W), taking up around 26m² of roof area, the equivalent of just under two and a half parking spaces.

 The reason we recommend this is that once you install a system larger than this size, the rate you are paid per unit of electricity you generate decreases, often meaning that to obtain the same returns, you need to have a 7-8kWp system or more.
 Many homes do not have this amount of roof space and may only be able to install 5-6kWp.

-Energy Consumption Patterns
+2. Household Energy Consumption

-Inverter Capacity and Efficiency
+4. Inverter Capacity

 Optimal System Sizes for Different Scenarios